rdpoor/mulib-support/README.md

 Status: 0% test coverage

-### mu_bvec

-Bit vector module to `set`, `clear`, `test` individual bits.
-Includes functions that operate on the entire vector, including test for all zeros or ones, `and`, `or`, `xor` bit vectors, etc.

 Status: 82% test coverage.

-### mu_heapsort
+### mu_cbuf

-O(log N) in-place sorting of pointer-sized objects.

-Status: 100% test coverage.
+Fast, fixed-length, thread-safe circular buffer for void * sized objects, designed for single-producer / single-consumer applications.
+Used by the scheduler to transfer information between interrupt and foreground level.

 ### mu_log

-No-nonsense logging with run-time control on reporting severity and multiple reporting channels.
+Flexible logging with run-time control on reporting severity and multiple reporting channels.

-Status: 98% test coverage.

-### mu_queue

-Fast, thread-safe queue for void * sized objects, designed for single-producer / single-consumer applications.
-Used by the scheduler to transfer between interrupt and foreground level.

-Status: 100% test coverage.

 ### mu_sched